Zanzibar, Arusha, Lake Manyara National Park, Tarangire National Park, Olduvai Gorge, Ngorongoro Crater, Serengeti, Bwejuu – Paje Beach

 Lake Manyara offers an ideal first African safari.
 It offers an eclectic mix of animals, but the winding woodlands ensure that you rarely see any other safari trucks.
 By the lake, and in the grassy clearings, you'll get your first glimpses of Africa's largest mammals.
 Buffalos return your stare, their bushy frames usually providing tick one on your Big Five list.
 African elephant bulls wander alone, graceful creatures that can be distinguished from Asian elephants by their larger size and ears.
 Even from a distance you can see that their ears are shaped like a map of Africa.
 Giraffes silently munch on the high trees, the most elegant of creatures adding their own unique colors to Lake Manyara.

 In the clearings these great mammals are easy to spot, but in the thick forest there is also a remarkable concentration of wildlife.
-You'll be immersed in this animal world as you spend two nights at the Lake Manyara Tree Lodge.
-Deep within the mahogany forest, the lodge features ten luxurious treehouses that offer both privacy and harmony with nature.
+You'll be immersed in this animal world as you spend two nights deep within the mahogany forest.
 This intimate experience will bring the wildlife to you.
 Listen to bird song from your enchanting treehouse, watch baboons troop past from the balcony, and savor the chattering of bush babies and monkeys in the trees.
 Sumptuous meals and local drinks are included as are game drives in the park.
 You'll have a long afternoon game drive on day two before morning and afternoon game drives on day three.

 Stealthily resting in the trees is another of Lake Manyara's unique residents.
 In the dense forest the safari truck stops.
 The engine is cut off.
 Your guide is pointing, but as you scour the trees with binoculars you can't find what he's so excited about.
 A quick movement almost makes you jump.
 Was that?
 Was it?
 It's a lion's tale, swinging from a branch.
 You definitely don't need the binoculars, this lion is just meters away,and it's been watching you the whole time.
 Unique to Lake Manyara and Tarangire, these graceful tree climbing lions are the highlight of a safari here.
 If you're lucky you'll also get glimpse of the other predators that hide in these trees: leopards and cheetah.